link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Shall include motors for controlling the wheels of the system

-   * The connection of the RC motors will cause the self propulsion of the machine

  - Shall include a tennis ball anti-jamming system

  - Shall collect and manage up to 100 balls at a time

- - Shall be cost-efficient, not exceeding $1,500 for total
+ - Shall be cost-efficient compared to other high priced competitors such as the Tennibot

+   * Tennibot Rover Autonomous Tennis Assistant [Collector] valued at $2995

+ - Shall implement remote control functions as an alternative to a new machine such as Playmaker

   * Playmaker's Manual Ball Mower valued at $595

-   * Tennibot Rover Autonomous Tennis Assistant [Collector] valued at $2995

  - Shall comply with 49 CFR 173.185 to prevent short-circuits damage